samuelchiang/auto_tank/README.md

 ## Overview

-Use a ESP8266 Wifi board (Arduino compatible) with pH meter and temperature sensor to publish sensor data through MQTT.
-The MQTT broker is hosted on cloud.
-Using a Node-RED to subscribe the MQTT sensor data and store to InfluxDB.
-Grafana is used to show the historical sensor data, and set alert conditions for the value worthing notification.
+Use an ESP8266 Wifi board (Arduino compatible) with pH meter and temperature sensor to publish sensor data through MQTT.
+The MQTT broker is hosted on the cloud.
+Using a Node-RED to subscribe to the MQTT sensor data and store to InfluxDB.
+Grafana is used to show the historical sensor data and set alert conditions for the value worthing notification.
 You can also ask Siri to report the last status of your reef tank.
 ![arch](./docs/arch/architect.png)

 ## Features

-- Monitor historical pH value of your reef tank, including the two point calibration
+- Monitor historical pH value of your reef tank, including the two-point calibration
 - Monitor historical temperature of your reef tank
-- Get the status of tank by Siri
+- Get the status of my tank by Siri
 - Get alert notification by Slack
 - Low cost
 - Private Cloud Solution